 Strawberries for sale at the U.S. Department of Agriculture (USDA) Farmer’s Market held in the East parking lot of USDA's Whitten Building in Washington, D.C. on June 2, 2006.
 USDA photo by Ken Hammond.

-This article was written collaboratively by Rhoda Burrows, Chris Zdorovtsov (former SDSU Extension Community Development Field Specialist), and Lindsey Kennedy.
+This article was written collaboratively by Rhoda Burrows, Chris Zdorovtsov (former SDSU Extension Community Vitality Field Specialist), and Lindsey Kennedy.

 Fresh, whole raw fruits and vegetables grown in South Dakota can currently be sold without a food service license from the South Dakota Department of Health.
 However, once a raw fruit or vegetable has been processed (cut, cooked, canned, etc.) South Dakota law requires that certain regulations must be followed.
 The regulations that must be followed are based on the venue the food processor desires to market their product.
 If fresh cut fruits and vegetables are to be sold at the farmers market, they must be prepared in a kitchen licensed and inspected by the SD Department of Health.
 If providing samples of fresh fruits and vegetables, a licensed kitchen is not required.
 However safe food handling practices must be followed.